-The word analysis throughout this book means a detailed examination of buffer pool activities and buffer pool performance to discover the essential features of its operational behavior.
+The word analysis throughout this information means a detailed examination of buffer pool activities and buffer pool performance to discover the essential features of its operational behavior.
 The Buffer Pool Analyzer tools provide adequate information to you to perform the analysis, which enables you to assess the performance and to identify potential improvements.
 The outcome of an analysis is one or more activity reports at several levels of detail in text or graphical form.

-On z/OS systems, Buffer Pool Analyzer supports the analysis by also providing two powerful analysis tools.
+Buffer Pool Analyzer supports the analysis by also providing two powerful analysis tools.
 The first is an optimization tool, called object placement and initial sizing, and generates recommendations for both the assignment of objects to buffer pools and for buffer pool sizes and parameters.
 The second is a simulation tool and permits the user to anticipate the effects of different settings before they are applied to a system.
 It recommends an ideal distribution of memory between buffer pools for the given setup.

-On z/OS systems, the long-term analysis tool can utilize the repository of historical and current performance data and facilitates analyses and comparisons as preferred and needed by the user: a flexible selection of periods to analyse, an easy selection of performance indicators and buffer pool objects of interest, and a multitude of graphical representations and charts of the analysis results provides comprehensive insights into buffer pool performance.
+The long-term analysis tool can utilize the repository of historical and current performance data and facilitates analyses and comparisons as preferred and needed by the user: a flexible selection of periods to analyze, an easy selection of performance indicators and buffer pool objects of interest, and a multitude of graphical representations and charts of the analysis results provides comprehensive insights into buffer pool performance.

-Related reading: IBM DB2 Universal Database for OS/390: An Introduction to DB2 for OS/390 dedicates a chapter to performance management on a DB2 level, which also correlates the role of buffer pool performance with overall DB2 performance.
-IBM DB2 Universal Database for z/OS: Administration Guide provides more details about performance monitoring and tuning on a DB2 level.
+Related reading: IBM DB2 9 for z/OS: An Introduction to DB2 for z/OS dedicates a chapter to performance management on a DB2 level, which also correlates the role of buffer pool performance with overall DB2 performance.
+DB2 9 Administration Guide provides more details about performance monitoring and tuning on a DB2 level.